Back

 1. Causes and characteristics of the disorder

-Cervical cancer is caused by long-term infection of the basal cells of the cervix with human papillomavirus (HPV) types 16, 18, 31, 33, 35, 45, 52 and 58.
+Cervical cancer is caused by long-term infection of the basal cells of the cervix by 14 different subtypes of human papillomavirus (HPV), including HPV types 16, 18, 31, 33, 35, 45, 52, and 58.
 Persistent HPV infection leads to cervical dysplasia (cervical intraepithelial neoplasia), which often takes more than 10 years to progress to cervical cancer.
-Cervical intraepithelial neoplasia (CIN) is classified as CIN1 to CIN3, depending on the extent of the disease, and while partial resection is recommended for more advanced stages of CIN, there is no treatment for mild to moderate conditions, leaving patients with no choice but to be followed up.
+Cervical intraepithelial neoplasia (CIN) is classified as CIN1 to CIN3 depending on the extent of the disease, and while partial resection is recommended for more advanced stages of CIN, there is no treatment for mild to moderate cases, leaving patients with no choice but to be followed.In January 2019, the WHO Executive Board identified accelerating the elimination of cervical cancer as a global public health problem.
+Approximately 30 million and 10 million women worldwide have CIN1/2 and CIN3, respectively.
+Of these, half a million women will develop cervical cancer and more than a quarter of a million will die each year.
+We recognize that the current situation is a serious problem for many women with CIN.

 2. Common prophylaxis and treatments